mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 ## Performance

 When Spark Streaming application is submitted to the cluster, YARN queue where the job runs must be defined.
-I strongly recommend to use YARN Capacity Scheduler and separate queue for long-running jobs.
+I strongly recommend using YARN Capacity Scheduler and submitting long-running jobs to separate queue.
 Without a separate YARN queue your long-running job will be preempted by a massive Hive query sooner or later.

     spark-submit --master yarn --deploy-mode cluster \